Tag: Futuristic

 …Before You Leap by Les Lynam

-…Before You Leap Buy on: Amazon Two teens from two centuries apart, one the direct descendant of the other.
+Two teens from two centuries apart, one the direct descendant of the other.
 Einstein’s Theory didn’t cover THIS relativity.
 Sean Kelly considered himself an average 16-year-old, living in an average neighborhood in a small University town.
-Nothing too exciting ever happened in Grover’s Corners, Missouri; some might even label […]
+Nothing too exciting ever happened in Grover’s Corners, Missouri; some might even label it boring.
+His ordinary life was […]

 History Of Sol: Ouroboros by Chris Masterton & Steven Dutch